 Deep cloning

-If there are any fields which are objects with reference sematics (environments, R6 objects, reference class objects), the copy will get a reference to the same object.
+If there are any fields which are objects with reference semantics (environments, R6 objects, reference class objects), the copy will get a reference to the same object.
 This is sometimes desirable, but often it is not.

 Simple <- R6Class("Simple", public = list(x = 1))